 Kaizen, in Japanese, means improvement.
 In modern business, the definition of Kaizen has been expanded to mean continuous or ongoing improvement.
-Typically, this is as far as the understanding of the concept of Kaizen goes for most professionals.
+Typically, this is as far as understanding in the software profession goes for that concept.
 True Kaizen goes much farther, as a brief overview of its origins will illustrate.

 Kaizen began after World War II, but not in the high-tech realm.
 Kaizen started in manufacturing, specifically automotive manufacturing at Toyota.
 During this time, Toyota implemented quality circles where workers would analyze the work they were doing on a regular basis and come up with ways that it could be improved.
 This activity of regular reflection and change with the intent of improving was the birth of Kaizen.